nicklockwood/layout/README.md

 )
 ```

-`UISegmentedControl` also has methods for inserting, removing or updating the segment titles and images, but again this API is not suitable for use with Layout, so instead Layout makes the `items` array available as a pseudo property that can be update at any time.
+`UISegmentedControl` also has methods for inserting, removing or updating the segment titles and images, but again this API is not suitable for use with Layout, so instead the `items` array is exposed as a pseudo property that can be updated at any time.
 So if you were to change the `segmentItems` state in Swift, the component would update:

 ```swift
 layoutNode?.setState(["segmentItems": ["Goodbye", UIImage(named: "DifferentIcon")]], animated: true)